ameli/imate/TraceInv/GenerateMatrix/README.rst

 Helper modules are:

-* ``GeneratePoints``: Generates a set of points in the unit cirle.
+* ``GeneratePoints``: Generates a set of points in the unit square.
 The set of points can be either on a Cartesian grid or randomly generated.
-* ``CorrelationMatrix``: Generates a corelation matrix based on the mutual distance of the set of points.
+* ``CorrelationMatrix``: Generates a correlation matrix based on the mutual distance of the set of points.
 The Matern correlation kernel is used to generate the correlation function.
 The main function of this module is ``CorrelationMatrix()``.

 -------
 Example